 Difference #1: WiFi – The first main difference when comparing the Ring Stick Up Cam Wired vs. Battery is their WiFi support.
 The Wired model has dual-band WiFi that can connect to both 2.4 GHz or 5GHz WiFi networks.
 Plus, the support for both frequencies allows the camera to stream full 1080p video without overloading your network.

-Ring Stick Up Cam Battery only supports 2.4 GHz WiFi, which can cause issues for homeowners with some types of routers and also limits the available bandwidth.
+Ring Stick Up Cam Battery only supports 2.4 GHz WiFi, which can cause streaming issues if the bandwidth is overloaded.

-Difference #2: Power Options – As the names suggest, the biggest difference between the Stick Up Cam Wired and Battery is the way that they are powered.
+Difference #2: Power Options – As the names suggest, the biggest difference between the Ring Stick Up Cam Wired vs. Battery is the way that they are powered.